Lie groups and Lie algebras: Maximal root, exponents, Coxeter numbers, dual representations

 Now let $\g$ be any simple Lie algebra and $\lambda\in P_+$ be such that $\lambda=-w_0\lambda$, so that $L_\lambda$ is selfdual.
 How to tell if it is of real or quaternionic type?

 \begin{proposition} $L_\lambda$ is of real type if $(2\rho^\vee,\lambda)$ is even and of quaternionic type if it is odd. \end{proposition}

 \begin{proof} The number $n:=(2\rho^\vee,\lambda)$ is the eigenvalue of the element $h$ of the principal $\mathfrak{sl}_2$-subalgebra on the highest weight vector $v_\lambda$.
 All the other eigenvalues are strictly less.
-Thus the restriction of $L_\lambda$ to the principal $\mathfrak{sl}_2$-subalgebra is of the form $L_n\oplus \bigoplus_{m<n}k_mL_m$.
-The invariant form on $L_\lambda$ restricts to an invariant form on $L_n$ which must be nonzero, so by Example \ref{realquatsl2} it is skew-symmetric if $n$ is odd and symmetric if $n$ is even. \end{proof}
+Thus the restriction of $L_\lambda$ to the principal $\mathfrak{sl}_2$-subalgebra is of the form $L_n\oplus \bigoplus_{m<n}k_mL_m$, i.e., $L_n$ occurs with multiplicity $1$.
+Hence the nondegenerate invariant form on $L_\lambda$ restricts to a nondegenerate invariant form on $L_n$, so by Example \ref{realquatsl2} it is skew-symmetric if $n$ is odd and symmetric if $n$ is even. \end{proof}

 \begin{example} Consider $\g=\mathfrak{so}_{2n}$.
 Then we have